all-of-us/workbench/api/docs/action-audit.md

 # Action Audit System

-## Language
-Much of this system is written in Kotlin, as a prototype/demo of that language in this project.

 ## Stackdriver logging (aka Cloud Logging)
 We send events with a custom JsonPayload.
 This payload contains all the columns of the (only) table in our schema.
 It's important to keep this consistent over time so that